A. FREEDOM AND RESPONSIBILITY OF ORGANIZATIONS

 D. ANNUAL REGISTRATION OF RECOGNIZED STUDENT ORGANIZATIONS

-Each Fall semester all organizations who wish to remain active organizations on campus must register their desire by completing a form that lists the current officers and the faculty advisor, along with a copy of the organization's most current constitution.
+Each Fall semester all organizations who wish to remain active organizations on campus must register their desire by completing the registration process through Canes Connect.
+This process can be located at CanesConnect and will require student organizations to submit a constitution and/or bylaws, logo of the student organization, and roster of the current organization.
 It is the President's responsibility to file the roster of elected officers with the Office of Campus Life by the 1st of September.
 Failure to comply with this regulation will result in the loss of recognition on campus.
 Changes in organization officers or membership during the year are to be reported to the Office of Campus Life as they occur.
 New officers should check to see that the constitution on file is current.
 Student organizations shall furnish to the Office of Campus Life, upon request any information that it considers necessary for administration, such as constitution, list of officers, faculty advisor, schedule of activities, etc.

 E. STUDENT ORGANIZATION PRIVILEGES

 - Use university facilities, equipment, and services according to prescribed policies and procedures.

 - Sponsor on-campus fund raising events (all events must be approved by the Director of Campus Life at least two weeks prior to the event.)